-A 35 to 40-year-old bachelor may well purchase a Nespresso coffee machine as he wishes to aspire to the lifestyle, the sophistication, and the apparent female attraction powers a Nespresso machine automatically offers, according to the George Clooney adverts at least!
+A 35 to 40-year-old bachelor may well purchase a Nespresso coffee machine as he wishes to aspire to the lifestyle, sophistication, and apparent female attraction powers a Nespresso machine automatically offers.
+According to George Clooney adverts at least!

 Whereas a 65-year-old retired CEO is more likely to be swayed by the actual quality of the coffee itself, the ease of using the Nespresso machine, and the cost of the replacement coffee pods.

 ACTION:- Define your target age groups.

 Whilst perhaps this picture is becoming recently blurred at the edges, Waitrose’s and Marks and Spencer’s traditional supermarket advertising has promoted the high quality of their products.
 Whereas Lidl’s and Aldi’s marketing is usually far more direct about offering value for money and cheaper prices.
 Whilst there may be some in-fighting for the middle ground (the Sainsbury, ASDA, Morrison, and Tesco shopper) the “quality” supermarkets are looking to capture and retain a different market.
 From the “discounters” and understanding differing income levels is a key factor in their marketing message.

 ACTION:- Define your target customer income level ranges.